Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Note: The below itinerary is indicative.
 No two cruises with Coral Expeditions will be the same, with each expedition crafted by our experienced Masters and Expedition Leaders.
 Throughout the expedition we may make changes to the itinerary as necessary to maximise your expeditionary experience.
 Allowances may be made for seasonal variations, weather, tidal conditions and any other event that may affect the operation of the vessel.
 Coral Expeditions suggests that you do not arrive on the day of embarkation or depart on the day of disembarkation due to any changes that may occur in scheduling.

-Board in Hobart at 4:00pm for a 8:00pm departure.
-Enjoy the Captain’s welcome drinks as we cruise down the Derwent River and into the D’entrecasteaux Channel
+Board in Hobart at 4:00pm for an 8:00pm departure.
+Enjoy the Captain’s welcome drinks as we cruise down the Derwent River and into the D’Entrecasteaux Channel.

 Gaze up at the 300 metre sea cliffs of Tasman National Park, the highest in the Southern Hemisphere, from a perfect position at sea.
 An area of huge natural diversity, it is possible to find Australian Fur Seals “hauling out” on the rocky shore at Tasman Island.
 Visit Fortescue Bay, hike the coastal Tasman Trail and kayak in Canoe Bay.